suared/core-apiuser/README.md

 Example API app that uses the core library.

-This is pulled together hastily from other private APIs and will be a good base to update in the future.
-For now, going through the few files and replacing  lifeapp, task, process, issue with relevant names for the new API will help quickly spin up new APIs
+This example uses the new repository hooks as well to simplify Dynamo access.